idaholab/malamute/doc/content/tutorials/efas/introduction/content.md

          block=AuxKernels
          link=False

 Current from the DCS-5 sintering machine is generalized in the `[Functions]` block.
-Further information regarding this generalization is found in the top of this tutorial’s input file.

-`(top electrode, top surface) --> Neumann condition function of time, generalized from an uninsulated, 20mm G535 graphite tooling DCS-5 run`
+Please note a few aspects of the Neumann boundary condition.
+It is a function of time and is generalized from an uninsulated, 20 mm G535 graphite tooling DCS-5 run.
+Also, the Neumann boundary condition is the current divided by the surface area of the top surface of the top ram spacer.

 !listing tutorials/efas/introduction/dcs5_copper_constant_properties_electrothermal.i
          block=Functions